Murshidabad district: Religion

 The majority of people of the district, around 66.27%, are Muslims, who dominate rural areas.
 Muslims are most concentrated on the banks of the Padma along the Bangladesh border.
-Hindus form 33.21% of the population.
-Hindus are majority in Burwan (56.76%) and in the urban areas of the district.
-Hindus are a significant minority in Suti I (41.62%), Ragunathganj I (43.32%), Murshidabad Jiaganj (44.61%), Nabagram (45.17%), Khargram (45.53%), Kandi (38.82%), Berhampore (45.94%), Bedanga II (38.05%), Bharatpur I (42.39%), and Bharatpur II (42.16%) blocks.
+Hindus form 33.21% of the population, and form a majority in urban areas.

 Language

 Bengali is the predominant language, spoken by 98.49% of the population.
 The most spoken Bengali dialect in the district is called Rarhi Bengali, which is more or less the same as spoken in other parts of South Bengal, with some occasional local accents.
-A regional dialect of Bengali language, Varendri Bengali (also known as Jangipuri and Maldaiya) is prevalent among the population of Jangipur subdivision of the district.
+A regional dialect of Bengali language, Varendri Bengali (also known as Jangipuri or Maldaiya Bengali) is prevalent among the population of Jangipur subdivision of the district.
 Moreover, a variant of Hindi-Urdu language influenced by Bengali, Khotta Bhasha is also spoken by a substantial amount of population in the northern regions (specially Farakka, Samserganj, Suti, Jangipur areas) of the district.
 Adivasi languages spoken in the district include Santali and Malto.